PROMOTING REMEMBRANCE AND PEACE

 We commemorate the victims of dictatorship and persecution

-Adolphe and Emma Arnold wore the “purple triangle” in the concentration camps, which was used to mark Jehovah’s Witnesses (Bible Students).
+Adolphe and Emma Arnold wore the “purple triangle” in the concentration camps, with which Jehovah’s Witnesses (Bible Students) were marked.
 They were among the approximately 14,000 members of the Christian faith community in Europe who were persecuted under National Socialism.

 Historical sources document the persecution and moral resistance of Jehovah’s Witnesses and their solidarity with other victim groups.
 Oral history interviews and testimonies preserve the memory of what happened.